Update Aug. 23: The Galaxy Note 10 is now on sale and our full Samsung Galaxy Note 10 Plus review is live.

 The Galaxy Note 10 is locked at 256GB of storage — there’s no microSD slot on this model nor are there other storage variations.
 The Note 10 Plus also features a base model with 256GB, but you can upgrade to a 512GB version or augment the onboard storage with a microSD card.
 In comparison, the S10 and S10 Plus start with 128GB with options to go up to 512GB; S10 Plus owners can even opt for a 1TB version if they don’t mind paying an extra $600 on top of the starting price.

 Samsung upgrade storage in the Note 10 to the UFS3.0 data transfer protocol.
-That means it’s faster to access files and more than it is on the S10s, which use an older version.
+That means it’s faster to access files and more than it is on the S10 models, which use an older version.
+We think that accounts for some of the difference in the benchmarks we saw for both phones.

 That means both the Note 10 and Note 10 Plus feature a 12MP dual-pixel standard lens, an 16MP ultra-wide lens and a 12MP telephoto lens on the back, with the only difference being the aperture on the telephoto lens.
 It’s now a wider f/2.1 on the Note 10 lineup compared to f/2.4 on the S10 series.
 Hopefully, this means you’ll get better zoom photography on the Note 10 since the wider aperture will let in more light.